tonkeeper/ton-connect/TonConnect2.md

 For TON Connect the distinction lies in the fact that service has its own offchain identity and may request [identification of the user](#user-identification).
 Apps run on behalf of the user, so identifying the user does not make much sense, while app’s own identity is defined by its smart contract address.

 ### Decentralized vs centralized apps

 In the above definitions apps are considered decentralized and services considered centralized.
 In reality, there is a spectrum of trust-minimization and each specific app or service may rely on some centralized infrastructure.

-Both apps and services are often non-custodial for the security and legal reasons.
+Both apps and services are often non-custodial for the security reasons.
 Instead of managing cryptographic keys that hold users’ funds they rely on wallet apps to approve and sign transactions on behalf of the users.
 Wallet apps themselves are often non-custodial too: they store secret keys securely on their users’ devices and never communicate them to other computers on the network.

-### User identification

-To minimize cross-service tracking, TON Connect uses distinct cryptographic identities for each service.

-User identity is tied to the [app keypair](#app-keypair).

 ### User authentication

-Decentralized apps authenticate users within smart contracts using message sender addresses.
-The UI (“offchain logic”) runs on behalf of the user, so there is no need for a dedicated “sign in” scheme.

-Centralized apps run on the servers and may store user data.
-They may use “sign in” functionality to authenticate the user, where instead of username/password pair we use cryptographic keypair derived from the wallet secret seed.
+Decentralized apps (dapps) authenticate users within smart contracts using origin wallet address (also known as `sender`).
+Centralized services run on the servers, may store user’s data and rely on “sign in” functionality of Ton Connect to authenticate the user with a cryptographic key derived from the wallet secret seed.

+Both apps and services have a similar UX of “Connect Wallet” flow to establish a communication channel between the app and the wallet for sending transaction signing requests.

 ### App authentication